 What are the grounds for the annulment of a marriage in Arizona?

-If you have questions about divorce or annulment in Arizona, we have answers.
-Contact one of our experienced Phoenix divorce lawyers today at 1-888-929-5292 to schedule a free, no-obligation consultation.
-If you'd like to know more about us and what we do, request a free copy of our book, Arizona Family Law - How to Handle Tough Issues in Tough Times.
+If you have questions about annulment in Arizona, we have answers.
+Contact our office today at 1-888-929-5292 or 602-258-1000 to speak with our family law attorney.
+If you'd like to know more about us and what we do, request a free copy of our book, Arizona Family Law – The Essential Arizona Divorce Guide.

 I’m a 68-year-old retiree with significant debt—can I file for bankruptcy even though I have a decent amount in my retirement accounts?